 Subject headings, author/contributor names and other parts of the details section act as hyperlinks.
 Clicking on any of them runs an exact search and gives you a new list of results directly related to the link you’ve clicked on.
 For example, if you clicked on Butterworth, Peter you would see a list of all other items written by that author.

 Useful extra links to further information or other library services e.g. report a book missing from the shelves

 If an item has been tagged either by you or someone else, you will see the tag words here.
 For more information see FAQ: What are tags and how to you use them?

 This section displays the upward and downward arrows of citations for articles, as well as links to citation lists in Scopus and Web of Science.
 For more informaton see FAQ: Does NUsearch show citations for resources I find?

 This section provides in-depth information if you’re looking at a book record, including whether the library holds other books in the series, reader reviews and down the right hand side of the screen recommended similar reading.

 How can I make my results more relevant?

-Use Boolean NOT if you want to search for the first term and then subtract anything after the operator from your results.
-This will narrow your search:
+Use NOT if you want to search for the first term and then subtract anything after the operator from your results.

-Use Boolean AND if you want to return results that contain all of the terms you are searching for.
+You will see results that contain both heart attack and elderly.
 This will narrow your search because if one term is found in an item and the other one isn’t, it will not appear in your results list.